weecology/lab-manual/WEecology:-Lab-Meeting.md

 ## Schedule (Fall 2019)

-* Aug 21 - Morgan and Ethan
+* Aug 21 - Morgan and Ethan: State of the labs
 * Aug 28 -
 * Sep 4 - No Meeting(Plant Census)
 * Sep 11 -